leoshimo/vrs/vrsjmp/README.md

 not imported.
 Browsing leaves vrsjmp's function bindings intact. **Browse Functions** continues to search functions already bound in vrsjmp.

+## Display resolution

+Choose **Display Resolution** from Home.
+Selecting a resolution keeps the page and search open, preserves the selected mode, and refreshes the **(current)** marker from the display.
+The marker is only a label; that row can be selected again after switching modes.
+Unavailable modes and failed changes show an error.

+Page actions can return `:refresh` to query the current page again without closing it or adding a history entry.

 ## MacBook keyboard backlight

 On the MacBook node, `:os_keyboard` uses macOS's built-in `osascript` and its